itsmdhammad/Mern-9/README.md

 > git merge branchName: Merge a child branch into a parent branch.
 We can't merge a parent into a child branch.
 Sometimes conflicts arise, we need to solve it by selecting a given option in Vs Code.

 > git stash: Temporary save our changes into a stack for later use.

+# Some Other Concepts

+- Pull Request
+- Git Clone
+- detached head